Search This Blog

 This is a prologue to my pitching a very different sort of book to publishers: it is about the words and phrases that we Australians use among ourselves, to the utter confusion of outsiders.

-Here you see a refined selection from a far larger number of entries in my ms, and these all start with A. Right now, there are 1160 distinct expressions (you can find them all listed at the end of this page) and some 2450 quotations from carefully recorded original sources.
-In most cases, I have been able to push the first use date from what you will find in other similar works: each entry has been meticulously checked: I am right, and they are wrong.
+Here you see a refined selection from a far larger number of entries in my ms, and these all start with A. Right now, there are 1250 distinct expressions (you can find them all listed at the end of this page) and some 2600 quotations from carefully recorded and checked original sources, most of them online.
+In most cases, I have been able to push back the first recorded use date from what you will find in other similar works: each entry has been meticulously checked: I am right, and they are wrong.

 The main surprises in this sample:

-* how early some Australians realised that our indigenous people were being ripped off;
+* how early some Australians realised that our indigenous people were being badly treated;

-* how early some expressions crept into the language;
+* how early some expressions crept into the language (33 entries from the 1790s);

 * how we learned to make floors out of ant bed;